Web Analytics Made Easy - Statcounter

 SB_HEAP_IMPLEMENTATION(MyClass, 4096);

-The provided integer is the number of pre-allocated heap objects (this will automatically adapt if more objects are necessary simultaneously).
+The integer argument is the initial number of pre-allocated objects.
+SAMSON can adapt if more are needed at the same time.

 Garbage collection#